-Although, there are numerous records on invasive and injurious plant species noted in proximity to the scheme extents (and potentially unrecorded instances within the road verges adjacent to the carriageway within the scheme extent), all works will be restricted to the A828 carriageway and will not entail any verge working; therefore, it is unlikely that any INNS or injurious weeds will be encountered.
-A toolbox talk for working near INNS will be included in the Site Environmental Management Plan (SEMP) and adhered to on site as a precaution.
+Although, there are records on invasive and injurious plant species noted in proximity to the scheme extents (and potentially unrecorded instances within the road verges adjacent to the carriageway within the scheme extent), all works will be restricted to the A828 carriageway and will not entail any verge working; therefore, it is unlikely that any INNS or injurious weeds will be encountered.

 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the SEMP and adhered to on site.
-Any protected species in the area are likely to be accustomed to road noise on the A828 and the scheme is of short duration, using a daytime programming.
-Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:
+Any protected species in the area are likely to be accustomed to road noise on the A828 and the scheme is of short duration and will move progressively along the scheme extents.
+Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity is considered to be low:

 - Works will be strictly limited to areas required for access and works.
 Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - All construction operatives will be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - No tree-felling or in-stream works are permitted. - Site personnel shall remain vigilant for the presence of any protected species throughout the works period.
+The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - No tree-felling or in-stream works will be permitted. - Site personnel shall remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting (if required) will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment. - Site personnel will remain vigilant for the presence of INNS in road verges throughout the works period.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team.
+Consultation will be undertaken with NatureScot as required. - Artificial lighting will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable.

+- A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment. - Site personnel will remain vigilant for the presence of INNS in road verges throughout the works period.
 Should any INNS be identified in working areas, no works will take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice.